 As a result, the committee agreed to commission a vendor to develop a report that would address the following:

 - Identify which of the 94 Truth and Reconciliation Calls to Action relate to the organization’s primary duty to serve the public interest as a progressive regulator that supports and promotes the engineering and geoscience professions; and

 - Identify which action(s) would be appropriate for the organization to take in response to each of the recommended Calls to Action.

-Engineers and Geoscientists BC engaged Nalaine Morin—a member of the Tahltan Nation, speaker at the upcoming 2018 AGM and Conference and principal of ArrowBlade Consulting Services—to review all 94 Calls in the report “Truth and Reconciliation Commission of Canada: Calls to Action” and develop a report highlighting the Calls to Action that Morin believes relates to the primary duty of Engineers and Geoscientists BC.
+Engineers and Geoscientists BC engaged Nalaine Morin—a member of the Tahltan Nation and principal of ArrowBlade Consulting Services—to review all 94 Calls in the report “Truth and Reconciliation Commission of Canada: Calls to Action” and develop a report highlighting the Calls to Action that Morin believes relates to the primary duty of Engineers and Geoscientists BC.